akka/akka-grpc/docs/src/main/paradox/mtls.md

 When run the server will only accept client connections that use a keypair that it considers valid, other connections will be denied and fail with a TLS protocol error.

+It is possible to rotate the certificates without restarting the service, see @extref[Akka HTTP documentation](akka-http:server-side/server-https-support.html#rotating-certificates)

 ## Setting the client up